 |Capital One Spark Miles Select for Business||20,000 miles if you spend $3,000 in first 3 months||$200|

 Unfortunately, all of these sign-up bonuses are only available to new cardholders.
 Capital One also limits the number of cards you can have open with them.
-So if you already have five open credit cards with the bank, you can’t apply for a new one.
+So if you already have two open credit cards with the bank, you can’t apply for a new one.

 Keep an eye out for referral bonus offers